toolbuddy/papoGen/README.md

 ---
 ## About

-*papoGen* is a static webpage generator.
-To generate a webpage, you won't need to have web development experience.
-Only need do is know the format of Markdown, JSON, and YAML.
-Then you can generate your own webpage by our pre-defined templates.
-Besides, if you want to design your own style of web page, you can also develop your own template by *papoGen* without having too much time. *papoGen* is developed by [*Toolbuddy*](https://github.com/toolbuddy).
-If you have like *papoGen* or our other tools, please give us a "star"!
+*papoGen* is a simplified static webpage generator.
+You do not need any prior experience in web development to generate your webpage; the only prerequisite is a basic understanding of Markdown, JSON, and YAML.
+You can design your template or use any of our stock templates to generate pages of your own with little to no time at all. *papoGen* is developed by [*Toolbuddy*](https://github.com/toolbuddy).
+If you like *papoGen* or any of our other tools, please give us a star!
 If you have any problem or suggestion, please feel free to contact us.
 We'd love to help you.

 ---
 ## Usage